 Aretha, who had her first smash hit in 1967, “I Never Loved a Man (the Way I Loved You),” followed in the beats and sounds of earlier rock ‘n roll/R&B performers such as Fats Domino, Sam Cooke, Tina Turner, Smokey Robinson, etc. Her overall musicality, in writing and arranging as well as performing, made her a prodigy, but she earned the title “Queen of Soul” because of the way she could touch our hearts with her marvelous voice – we feel our history, our darkness and our light.

 Other singers have described listening to Aretha as going to church, and I nod in agreement for so many reasons.
-When she performs it is not only her gospel training that you hear; her singing can also evoke feelings of profound joy, even rapture, as well as empathy with songs about loss and grief.
+Her singing evokes feelings ranging from profound personal joy, beautiful memories, to regret and deep sorrow.
 People feel her.
 Every performance is a moment of high art.
 And it is not only Americans who love Aretha.
 She is revered around the world.

 Influence of American Music Worldwide